How To Get On Google – 10 Step Guide to SEO (Search Engine Optimisation)

 8. Build up the links

 Google looks at other websites that link to yours to help rate how popular it thinks it is.
 A website with no other page linking to it would throw up a red flag to Google, and it would assume therefore its not especially interesting.
 The more websites that link to you, the better.
 That said, pick carefully.
 Avoid irrelevant or spamy websites.
 Opt for websites that are either unique to your business or website directories that have an applicable section for your service.
 It should be quite easy to find suitable websites to submit your website details to.
 You can start by looking at any organisations you belong to, and see if they offer a option to display your website description and link.
 Next, you can look for nationwide and local website directories.
 Most will offer the ability to submit your website details for free.
 Below are a few examples of both nationwide and local to our area website directories, (if you’re not in Dorset, check for your own locally).
 Avoid being tempted into paying for a listing.
-Most genuine websites will offer the ability to do this for free.
+Most genuine websites will offer the ability to do this for free or a small yearly charge.

 - Yell.com (Free Listing)